Noticing error code 229 on your Lennox® furnace?

 Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and changes into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds afterward.

 Your HVAC will demonstrate something’s not right with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it tells you a fault code.

 Estimated Repair Cost for Furnace Error Code 229

 A blocked vent or a draft can also create the error, so your Falso Service Experts Expert will look at other parts of your furnace first.

 The price to fix your furnace depends on what’s wrong with it and how long it takes to repair it.